alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 a.valueToUpdate = 8;
 // then use `handleUpdateModel` call
-// ... promise resovles and..
+// ... promise resolves and..
 >> 'a: {someValue: [1, 1], valueToUpdate: 8}'
 ```

-Overall, this simple reusable component allows text input field values to be stored and updated via a given key and value within our config.
+Overall, this simple reusable component allows text input field values to be stored and updated via a given key and value within the config.
-You could add other inputs and fields like `FileInput` in this module.
+You can add other inputs and fields like `FileInput` in this module.

-#### Component(s): `DataInfo.tsx`, `DataInputSection.tsx`
+#### Components: `DataInfo.tsx`, `DataInputSection.tsx`

 ##### `DataInfo.tsx`